Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 Water Scarcity

 Traditional open-loop cooling systems continuously discharge water to control mineral buildup.
-Thousands of liters are lost daily through:
+Thousands of liters are wasted every day through:

 • Evaporation